samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 > Dans is 30 minutes of active recovery riding spent between 45-55% FTP.

 #### Workout 2
 * **Name**: Recovery Run
 * **Duration**: 1 day and 11 hours

 **Description**:

-> Run 35 minutes at an Easy, RPE 4 pace unless you're racing tomorrow, in which
+> Run 35 minutes at an Easy, RPE4 pace unless you're racing tomorrow, in which
 > case call it a day.